Kyle Richards On Yolanda Hadid: Are They Friends After ‘RHOBH’ Drama?

 A photo posted by YOLANDA (@yolanda.hadid) on

-“I would have loved a more graceful exit then “Season 6″ but sometimes we don’t get to control the ending of the chapters in our life…………..
+“I would have loved a more graceful exit then ‘Season 6’ but sometimes we don’t get to control the ending of the chapters in our life…………..
 I am leaving what’s over without denying its past importance in my life.
 I believe that every exit is an new entry and with that in mind I say goodbye to my BravoTV Family as I continue to focus on a my recovery, my children and bring back the privacy within our Home………..
 Thank you to all the fans for your love and unwavering support these past 4 years.
 I am grateful for the housewife experience and all it has taught me.
 I’am excited about this CHOICE and look forward to the next chapter of my life………………,” Yolanda Hadid revealed on her Instagram account last spring when she chose to walk away from The Real Housewives of Beverly Hills

 What do you think of Kyle Richards’ revelation that she has tried to text Yolanda Hadid, but they haven’t really stayed in touch?
-Do you think this friendship is done for good, now that Yolanda isn’t filming the show anymore?
+Do you think this friendship is done for good now that Yolanda isn’t filming the show anymore?

 [Featured Image by Dimitrios Kambouris/Getty Images for Global Lyme Alliance]